Put on your dancing shoes and get ready for a night on the town.

 Latin Dance Clubs

-El Tucán is a Brickell hotspot bringing back a bygone era of dinner clubs, a lá The Tropicana.
-Here, guests can enjoy dinner and a show by artists like Tito Puente Jr. and Afrobeta, as well as El Tucán house band, led by Grammy Award-winning pianist and composer Marlow Rosado.
+El Tucán is a Brickell hotspot bringing back a bygone era of dinner clubs, a Lá Tropicana.
+Here, guests can enjoy dinner and a show by famous Latin music artists like Tito Puente Jr. and Afrobeta, as well as the El Tucán house band, led by Grammy Award-winning pianist and composer Marlow Rosado.
 Serving a Latin fusion menu with drinks by Bar Lab (the masterminds behind The Broken Shaker), El Tucán is a sophisticated option for Miami entertainment.
 With two dinner seatings, dance the night away to live music and stay late when the DJ takes over after midnight.

-In Doral, La Covacha is a local spot known for its incredible live Latin music ranging from salsa and merengue to house and even disco.
+If you want to have a truly Latin experience, you'll want to take a little drive to Doral, and check out La Covacha.
+La Covacha is a local spot known for its incredible live Latin music ranging from salsa and merengue to house and even disco.
 The welcoming backyard tiki-style bar draws a crowd ready to move on the dance floor.
-Join them and test your skills.

-Hoy Como Ayer in Little Havana is a destination for authentic Cuban music, drinks, and of course dancing.
-If names like Celia Cruz and Benny More don’t ring a bell, then you’ll get an education in the Cuban music greats here.
-Go on Thursday night for the Fuacata! party when local favorites The Spam Allstars perform their unique blend of Latin funk.
+Hoy Como Ayer bar and lounge in Little Havana is a destination for authentic Cuban music, drinks, and of course Latin dancing.
+If names like Celia Cruz and Benny More don’t ring a bell, then you’ll get an education in the Cuban music greats here where Latin Funk stars are born.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.